compose-spec/compose-spec/spec.md

 ### driver

-Specify which driver should be used for this network.
+`driver` specifies which driver should be used for this network.
 Compose implementation MUST return an error if the driver is not available.

 ```yml
 driver: overlay